In this section, you’ll find:

 *CPT II codes are updated annually according to HEDIS specifications published by NCQA.

-Click here for a list of CPT II codes to document CAHPS-related conversations.
+Click here for a list of CPT II codes to document CAHPS and HOS-related conversations.

 It’s happening more and more because payers and providers are working together.